Stable CIDP, Twelve Weeks of Training, Zero Flares

 The cellular machinery for nerve repair responds to load.
 That is the through-line.

-Aerobic exercise upregulates BDNF, GDNF, and NGF — the three growth factors Schwann cells need to do repair work.
-In rodent demyelination models, treadmill training accelerates remyelination versus sedentary controls.
+Aerobic exercise upregulates BDNF (brain-derived neurotrophic factor), GDNF (glial-derived neurotrophic factor), and NGF (nerve growth factor) — the three growth factors your Schwann cells need to do repair work.
+In rodent demyelination models, treadmill training accelerated remyelination versus sedentary controls (Bobinski et al, Neuroscience 2018).

-Cycling drives PGC-1 alpha, the master switch for mitochondrial biogenesis.
+Cycling drives PGC-1 alpha (peroxisome proliferator-activated receptor gamma coactivator 1-alpha), your master switch for mitochondrial biogenesis.
 More mitochondria per surviving fiber means more usable torque per motor unit.
-That is why VO2peak climbs in CIDP cohorts even when nerve conduction velocity does not.
+That is why your VO2peak climbs in CIDP cohorts even when your nerve conduction velocity does not.

-Acute exercise spikes IL-6 from contracting muscle, which acts as a systemic anti-inflammatory and suppresses TNF-alpha.
-Chronic training shifts the regulatory T-cell to effector T-cell ratio.
+Acute exercise also spikes IL-6 (interleukin-6) from contracting muscle as a systemic anti-inflammatory that suppresses TNF-alpha (tumor necrosis factor alpha) (Pedersen, Physiological Reviews 2020).
+Chronic training shifts your regulatory T-cell to effector T-cell ratio.
 In an autoimmune demyelinating disease, that is noise reduction at the level of the process driving the disease.

-The Copenhagen team ran two linked interventions in stable CIDP patients on maintenance IVIG.
+Markvardsen et al (Neurology, 2018) ran two linked interventions in stable CIDP patients on maintenance IVIG (intravenous immunoglobulin).

-The aerobic arm sat on a cycle ergometer, three sessions a week, progressing toward 70 to 80 percent of VO2peak.
+The aerobic arm sat on a cycle ergometer three times a week, progressing toward 70 to 80 percent of VO2peak.
 VO2peak rose 11 to 17 percent depending on the expression.
 Lactate threshold workload climbed in parallel.

-The resistance arm ran progressive isokinetic and isotonic work, three sessions a week, knee extensors and flexors and elbow flexors.
+The resistance arm ran progressive isokinetic and isotonic work three sessions a week — knee extensors, knee flexors, elbow flexors.
 Isokinetic knee extensor peak torque rose roughly 14 percent on the trained side.
 Fatigue Severity Scale scores dropped meaningfully.

-The safety readout was the part that closed the debate.
-Zero participants crossed the deterioration threshold on the Overall Neuropathy Limitations Scale, the MRC sum score, or the nerve conduction panel.
+The safety readout is the part that closed the debate.
+Zero participants crossed the deterioration threshold on the ONLS (Overall Neuropathy Limitations Scale), the MRC (Medical Research Council) sum score, or the nerve conduction panel.
 No training-attributable flares.
+The 2021 systematic review in the Journal of the Peripheral Nervous System pooled the field and the signal held.

 That is not a cautious "might help."
 That is a hard number with a hard safety ceiling.